billziss-gh/arduino-6502ctl/README.md

 The 6502 is `r`eading from hex address `$fffd` the value `$c0`.
 The 6502 is accessing a `V`ector location.

-You are seeing the 6502 reset sequence.
+We are seeing the 6502 reset sequence.
 After a reset the 6502 expects to find the start of the program at location `$fffc`.
 Because this is a 16-bit address this is stored in locations `$fffc` and `$fffd`.
 The 6502 read the values `$00` and `$c0` which together comprise the address `$c000` (in little-endian format).
 This is where our program starts.

 Enter `s` again and press ENTER: